-- Why do you think the girl is standing alone? - Do you think she is happy or sad? - Why do you think children are sometimes cruel to other children? - What advice would you give her? - What occasion do you think the boy is celebrating? - Is he happy?
+- Why do you think the girl is standing alone? - Do you think she is happy or sad? - Why do you think children are sometimes cruel to other children? - What advice would you give her?

+- Is he happy?
 How do you know? - Do you think people like him?
 Why do you say so?